 Enjoy the night sky (even during the day), attend a laser show, or watch one of our many cool programs.
 Great for all ages!
-The SciWorks Planetarium is a multi-media theater.
+The Kaleideum Planetarium is a multi-media theater.
 Inside the 50-foot dome, visitors experience a realistic simulation of the night sky as observed from any place on Earth.
 Special effects, slides, video images, and lighting are combined to enhance the overhead drama.
 Planetarium programs range from preschool to adult level and include many multi-cultural selections that reflect a world view of astronomy throughout the ages.
 Our laser light system offers the additional pleasure of a dazzling light show set to music and includes a choice of selections for all ages.

 Weekend Schedule Show

-- Saturday shows at 11 am, Noon, 2 pm, and 4 pm
+Saturday shows are at 11 am, Noon, 2 pm, 3 pm, and 4 pm.

-- Sunday shows at 1 pm, 2 pm, and 3 pm
+Sunday shows are at 2 pm, 3 pm, and 4 pm.